NicholasSynovic/prime_metrics-dashboard_archive/source/about/architecture.rst

 * :ref:`Calculations Tier <calculations_tier_link>` is responsible for taking the information in the :doc:`SQLlite Database <projectTooling>` and performing math to generate software metrics.

-* :ref:`Graph Tier <graph_tier_link>` is responsible for accessing the :doc:SQLite Database <projectTooling>` table and graphing said values.
+* :ref:`Graph Tier <graph_tier_link>` is responsible for accessing the :doc:`SQLite Database <projectTooling>` table and graphing said values.
 Since the metrics are calculated for every day since the repository's creation, the graphs can allow for developers, project managers, and the public eye to monitor the health and growth of a project over time.

 * :ref:`Execution Tier <execution_tier_link>` is responsible for wrapping all of the previously mentioned tiers together.
 Furthermore, this tier is responsible for the parallelization of tasks and transforming the user's input (that's :doc:`YOU <userGuide>`!) into data that the other tiers can utilize.

 .. _main_pipeline_link:
-.. index:: main pipeline

 Main Pipeline
 -------------